song of a mourning dove

 2024, silver gelatin prints, inkjet prints, collage.

-song of a mourning dove has become a study of cold – a confrontation of what I find comforting, the nostalgia I feel for a past and time I cannot return to.
+song of a mourning dove became a study of cold – a confrontation of what I find comforting.
 The death and austerity associated with a cold snap before the regrowth of spring is a phenomenon I have learned to find macabrely beautiful.
 My childhood home, as an emotional and physical landscape, was one of coldness.
 Winter was the longest season, and emotions were secondary, a hindrance to productivity and usefulness, true to the self-sacrificial lessons of Catholicism and the rigidity of the military.
 Pinhole photography is a major element of this work.
 I use a camera I built myself, 5x7 silver gelatin paper to capture paper negative images, which I process, scan, and invert to print.
-Pinhole photography, having a lensless aperture, produces distorted, unfocused, but infinite-feeling images, an effect that feels dreamlike and dissociative.
-This technique replicates feelings I associate with my memories of upbringing in religion, evoking an overall sense of foreboding, and the eye of an indirect observer.
-Pinhole images are in conversation with traditional darkroom practice.
-The observational, notated, documentarian traits of the contact sheets and darkroom prints are disrupted, at times, by scouring into the emulsion.
-This work explores the sensation of cold and the how definition of comfort is individual, shaped by trauma.
+Pinhole photography, having a lensless aperture, produces distorted, unfocused, but infinite-feeling images, an effect that feels dreamlike and dissociative, evoking the eye of an indirect observer.